xinydev/kzscaler/README.md

 KZScaler can enable scaling to/from zero feature for any HTTP service in Istio enabled Kubernetes clusters without any modification

-The highlight of kzscaler is that there is no need to modify the existing services to enable the above feature
+The highlight of KZScaler is that there is no need to modify the existing services to enable the above feature

 [中文简介](README-CN.md)